Umihara Kawase: Sayonara Umihara Kawase

-The game was also released outside of Asia; it was the first game in the series to do so.
-Natsume confirmed that they would release the game in North America under the same title they originally planned for the PlayStation Portable release: Yumi's Odd Odyssey.
-It was later confirmed that Agatsuma Entertainment were to publish the game themselves for the European market under its original Japanese title, unlike the North American release.
-The game was eventually released in North America, Europe and Australia exclusively for Nintendo eShop on March 20, 2014, and April 24, 2014, respectively.
+The game was also the first in the series released outside of Asia, with Natsume Inc. publishing it in North America.
+Agatsuma Entertainment published the game for the European market under its original Japanese title, unlike the North American release.
+The game was released in North America, Europe and Australia exclusively for Nintendo eShop in March and April 2014, respectively.